14Richa/14Richa.github.io/_posts/2019-04-18-asynchandsynch.md

 ---
 layout: post
-title:  "Sync Programming and Async Programming"
+title:  "I promise to teach you callback"
 author: "Richa"
 ---

 I was recently asked this question in an interview.
 I decided to get to the bottom of this.

-When you write code in any of the high-level languages (Python, Javascript, Scala etc.), the program execution is very straightforward.
+When you write code in any of the high-level languages (Python, Javascript, Scala etc.), the program execution is very straight-forward.
 Your program starts at the top and executes one line at a time, and the next line is executed when the previous line's execution finishes.
 This is called Synchronous program execution.
 Each time a code block or a function is called, the program waits for until that code-block is successfully executed or until that function returns before moving to the next line of code.
 This is good and easy to understand but can have undesirable ramifications.
 Suppose if a function is time-consuming then your process is stuck while that function runs.

 Asynchronous execution avoids this problem.
 It is something like saying that let us proceed with the part of the code that doesn't require output of the time consuming function and we will return to the functions which require the output when we do have that output, i.e we will call-back the functions dependent on the time-consuming function's output when it has completed.